HL7/fhir-specialty-rx/input/pages/message-submission.md

 Specialty Rx Query Responses are expected to be systematically produced using data in the patient's electronic health record.
 They may be returned synchronously or asynchronously in near real-time.

-Specialty Rx Questionnaire Responses are expected to typically depend on human intervention--to be returned asynchronously when complete.
+Specialty Rx Questionnaire Responses will typically require human intervention--to be returned asynchronously when complete.

 <br/>